watson-clara/MoEstateNews/walkthrough.md

 ![Edit Page](./media/edit1.png)

-This is the edit page (probably `/moestate-news/create?id=something`).
+This is the edit page.
 This is how users edit existing briefs.